jamulussoftware/jamulus/src/res/homepage/manual.md

 On Linux, use the Jack configuration tool to change the buffer size.

 The actual buffer delay has influence on the connection status, the current upload rate and the overall delay.
-The lower the buffer size, the higher the probability of red light in the status indicator (drop outs) and the higher the upload rate and the lower the overall delay.
+The lower the buffer size, the higher the probability of a red light in the status indicator (drop outs) and the higher the upload rate and the lower the overall delay.

 ![Buffer delay dependencies](bufferdelaydependency.jpg)